1. The sign on the right indicates notice by sounding the horn.

 Answer: B

-8. When such circumstances happen suddenly, what should the driver do?
+8. When the vehicle engine catches fire, what should the driver do first?

 Answer: A